 About 18,500 megawatts of wind power projects are under development in Finland (2020).

 How much wind power can and should be built in Finland?

-Finnish wind conditions do not set a limit to the amount of wind power that can be built.
-The amount of wind power that is feasible to build depends on how well wind parks receive necessary permits, how attractive developers are able to make their financial calculations and the electricity consumption needs of Finland.
+Finnish wind conditions do not set a limit to the amount of wind power that can be built in Finland.
+From the perspective of Finnish wind resources, the Finnish Wind Atlas shows that onshore and offshore wind resources are sufficient to meet ambitious wind energy targets.
+The amount of wind power that is feasible to build depends more for example on how well wind farms receive necessary permits or how attractive developers are able to make their financial calculations.

 So, how much wind power should be constructed?
 From the point of view of society, wind power offers practically emission-free energy production using a domestic and inexhaustible energy source.
 There are, however, other good sources of energy.
 The number of economically feasible wind power investments is therefore dependent on the cost changes of competitive technologies.
 Wind power technology is still developing very rapidly and so it is impossible to forecast how low costs can fall.
-Additionally, production costs vary, in particular due to local wind conditions.
-Once the best wind power sites have been utilized, it will be necessary to build on weaker sites and costs will rise.
+At the moment wind power is already one of the most cost-effective sources of energy.